rennel-tabing/hummingbot/documentation/docs/bounties/active/harmony.md

 We send out a bi-weekly update with statistics and performance updates.

-To get these updates, enter your email address on [this page](https://www.hummingbot.io/liquidity-bounties/harmony/).
+To get these updates, enter your ETH address on [this page](https://www.hummingbot.io/liquidity-bounties/harmony/).

 ## Evaluation